-The room will be inviting relaxation as you rest on a comfortable padded table supported by pillows and a headrest for ultimate comfort.
-The room will be quiet, warm, and dimly lit, while tranquil music will surround you to set the atmosphere.
+The rooms warm ambience immediately brings relaxation, as you rest on a comfortable padded table supported by pillows and a headrest for ultimate comfort.
+The atmosphere will be quiet, warm, and dimly lit, while tranquil music & pure essential oils surround you to set the atmosphere.

 Natural oils and creams are used for massage, and scented essential oils may be added to deepen your relaxation.
 Oil/cream is determined by the technique that is applied.